dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 *  proper closure of empty elements like 'img'  ^`
 *  *deprecated elements* like 'u' can be transformed  ^~`
 *  HTML *comments* and 'CDATA' sections can be permitted  ^~`
-*  'script' elements can be permitted  ~
+*  elements like 'script', 'object' and 'form' can be permitted  ~

 *  options to *restrict attributes*, including *element-specifically*  ^~`
 *  removal of *invalid attributes*  ^`